catchpoint/workflow-telemetry-action/README.md

 # workflow-telemetry-action

-A GitHub Action to track and monitor the resource metrics and process activities of your GitHub Action workflow runs.
+A GitHub Action to track and monitor the
+- workflow runs, jobs and steps
+- resource metrics
+- and process activities
+of your GitHub Action workflow runs.
 If the run is triggered via a Pull Request, it will create a comment on the connected PR with the results and/or publishes the results to the job summary.

+The action traces the jobs' step executions and shows them in trace chart,

-The action collects the following metrics:
+And collects the following metrics:
 - CPU Load (user and system) in percentage
 - Memory usage (used and free) in MB
 - Network I/O (read and write) in MB